 Year of Call: The Honourable Society of Middle Temple

-He has 14 years of experience in the Home Office.
-This has accelerated his development in his position as a Senior Presenting Officer by providing him with a significant knowledge base to integrate law, policy and procedures to Immigration matters.
+With 21 years of experience in the Home Office, this has accelerated his development as an experienced Barrister by providing a significant knowledge base to integrate law, policy and procedures to Immigration matters.

 Bengali (fluent) & French (conversational)